valancej/Anchore-Documentation/docs/install_compose.md

 vulnerabilities        ubuntu:18.04           2019-01-10T18:23:44.117638        6991
 ```

-Anchore Enteprise should now be fully installed and you can begin to analyze images.
+At this point, Anchore Enteprise should now be fully installed and you can begin to analyze images.

 ## Installing Anchore-CLI